eXPerience83/DKNCloud-HAS/README.md

 ### Installation via HACS

-DKN Airzone Cloud can now be installed as a custom integration through HACS.
+**DKN Cloud for HASS** can now be installed as a custom integration through HACS.

 1. Open HACS in Home Assistant.
 2. Go to **Integrations**.